What is the difference between a Child Trust Fund and Junior ISA?

 Both a Child Trust Fund and Junior ISA are savings initiatives that the Government introduced to encourage parents to save on behalf of a child.

 So the principles of the product are the same – for parents, grandparents, family members and friends to save towards a child’s first footsteps into adult life at age 18.
+For more information, please visit our Junior ISA Hub or Child Trust Fund Hub.

 When does my child get access to their money?